newnightcoder/100daysofcode/LOG NIGHTS 224-225.md

 **what i learned:**

--sofar, that there were problems in my grid layout! (position fixed + grid-row:1 isn't possible! wtf was i thinking???) i'll have to design the layout first, and then implement the functironalities, for the next project!
+- sofar, that there were problems in my grid layout! (position fixed + grid-row:1 isn't possible! wtf was i thinking???) i'll have to design the layout first, and then implement the functironalities, for the next project!

 **next:**